4 Days in Peru: The Perfect Lima, Cusco & Machu Picchu Itinerary

 Peru Packing List

 This packing list mainly pertains to Cusco since Lima was easy to pack for.
-Remember, though, that there is a significant weather difference between Cusco and Lima in December – Lima is warm and humid, while Cusco can be quite chilly, especially in the mornings and evenings.
+Remember, though, that there is a significant difference in weather between Cusco and Lima in December – Lima is warm and humid, while Cusco can be quite chilly, especially in the mornings and evenings.
 Layering is key!

-• Sunscreen: The sun in Cusco is no joke.
+- Sunscreen: The sun in Cusco is no joke.
 At over 11,000 feet above sea level, the UV index is intense, even on cloudy days.
 A good, high-SPF sunscreen is a must to avoid getting burned while exploring ruins or wandering around the city.

-• Scarves, gloves, and a warm jacket: Don’t be fooled by Cusco’s daytime sunshine—once the sun sets, the temperatures drop fast.
+- Scarves, gloves, and a warm jacket: Don’t be fooled by Cusco’s daytime sunshine—once the sun sets, the temperatures drop fast.
 Having a cozy scarf, gloves, and a reliable jacket made all the difference for me.
 Think light layers you can peel off in the day and bundle up with at night.

-• Comfortable shoes: Whether you’re tackling the cobblestone streets of Cusco or doing day trips to nearby ruins, you’ll be walking—a lot.
+- Comfortable shoes: Whether you’re tackling the cobblestone streets of Cusco or doing day trips to nearby ruins, you’ll be walking—a lot.
 A pair of sturdy, broken-in sneakers or hiking shoes will keep your feet happy.

-• Ibuprofen (or your go-to pain reliever): Altitude sickness is real—I felt it the minute I got off the plane in Cusco.
+- Ibuprofen (or your go-to pain reliever): Altitude sickness is real—I felt it the minute I got off the plane in Cusco.
 Bring ibuprofen to help ease the headaches and nausea, and make sure to stay hydrated.
 Coca or mint tea also works wonders; I was skeptical at first, but once I tried it on day two, I felt a million times better.

-• Reusable water bottle: Staying hydrated is one of the best ways to fight altitude sickness.
+- Reusable water bottle: Staying hydrated is one of the best ways to fight altitude sickness.
 You’ll want a sturdy reusable bottle to refill along the way (just stick to bottled or filtered water for drinking).

-• Daypack: A lightweight backpack is essential for day trips, hikes, and even exploring around Cusco.
+- Daypack: A lightweight backpack is essential for day trips, hikes, and even exploring around Cusco.
 It’s handy for carrying layers, water, snacks, and a camera.

-• Travel adapter: Peru uses both Type A and Type C outlets, so if you’re coming from the U.S. or elsewhere, a universal adapter is a safe bet.
+- Travel adapter: Peru uses both Type A and Type C outlets, so if you’re coming from the U.S. or elsewhere, a universal adapter is a safe bet.

-• Light rain jacket or poncho: December is the start of the rainy season in Cusco, and sudden showers are common.
+- Light rain jacket or poncho: December is the start of the rainy season in Cusco, and sudden showers are common.
 A packable rain jacket or poncho will save you from being caught off guard.

-Other Peru Travel tips:
+Other Peru Travel Tips:

 Flights from Lima to Cusco